Ninja243/Labs/ISSUES.md

  * ##  :neckbeard: Go
    * API doesn't check to see if azp is the same as the Client ID
    * Make endpoint for searching
+   * Appending to user string array for lab ID doesn't work?
    * ~Context~
      - ~Why~
      - ~How do you add info to the context?~